Back in Print at Last!

 by F. B. Hutt

-Genetics of the Fowl has been the indispensible companion of chicken breeders since it was first published in 1949.
+Genetics of the Fowl has been the constant companion of chicken breeders since it was first published in 1949.
 Chapters include the genetics of plumage, egg production, body size, disease resistance, and much more.
 The readable style of the book is a refreshing change from modern tomes written for an audience of researchers.
 Genetics of the Fowl makes fascinating and thought-provoking reading even for people who are not serious poultry breeders.
+For serious breeders, it’s indispensable.

-Greatly prized and long out of print, used copies of the original 1949 printing routinely sell for over $100.
-Our suggested list price is $44.95.
+Greatly prized but long out of print, used copies of the original 1949 printing routinely sell for over $100.
+(Wise breeders know that this book gives them an advantage!)
+But our suggested list price is less than half of this.

 This book has been brought back by Norton Creek Press as part of its Norton Creek Classics line.